Jonas Sultan: Sultan vs. Casimero

 Sultan faced the former IBF junior-flyweight and flyweight champion John Riel Casimero in an IBF super-flyweight title eliminator bout on 16 September 2017, at the Waterfront Hotel and Casino in Cebu City, Philippines.
-He won the fight by unanimous decision, with scores of 117-111, 116-112 and 115-113.
+He won the fight by unanimous decision, with scores of 117–111, 116-112 and 115–113.

 Sultan vs. Ancajas

 Sultan's victory against Casimero earned him the right to challenge the reigning IBF super-flyweight champion Jerwin Ancajas.
 The bout between the two was scheduled for 26 May 2018, and took place at the Savemart Center in Fresno, California.
-Ancajas won the fight by unanimous decision, with scores of 119-109, 117-111 and 119-109.
+Ancajas won the fight by unanimous decision, with scores of 119–109, 117-111 and 119–109.

 Sultan faced the one-time WBO flyweight title challenger Ardin Diale on 24 November 2018.
-He won the fight by unanimous decision, with scores of 98-92, 97-93 and 98-92.
+He won the fight by unanimous decision, with scores of 98–92, 97-93 and 98–92.
 After successfully bouncing back from his loss to Ancajas, Sultan was scheduled to face Athenkosi Dumezweni for the vacant WBC Silver super-flyweight title on 28 April 2019.
-He lost the fight by a wide unanimous decision, with scores of 117-109, 119-108 and 119-109.
+He lost the fight by a wide unanimous decision, with scores of 117–109, 119-108 and 119–109.
 Sultan was knocked down twice during the twelve round bout.
 Sultan faced Salatiel Amit on 17 August 2019, in his final fight at super-flyweight.
 He won the fight by a seventh-round technical knockout.

 Return to bantamweight

 Sultan moved up to bantamweight for his next bout, against Jose Maria Cardenas, on the undercard of the WBO bantamweight title bout between John Riel Casimero and Guillermo Rigondeaux.
 The bout was scheduled for 14 August 2021, following a two-year absence from the sport, and took place at the Dignity Health Sports Park in Carson, California.
 Cardenas later withdrew from the bout, and was replaced by Sharone Carter.
 Sultan won the fight by knockout, stopping Carter with a right straight at the 2:29 minute mark of the seventh round.

 Sultan faced the undefeated Carlos Caraballo for the vacant WBO Intercontinental bantamweight title on 30 October 2021, at the Madison Square Garden in New York City.
-He won the action-packed bout by unanimous decision, with all three judges scoring the fight 94-93 in his favor.
+He won the action-packed bout by unanimous decision, with all three judges scoring the fight 94–93 in his favor.
 Sultan knocked Caraballo down four times, in the second, third, sixth and ninth rounds, and was himself knocked down once, in the third round.

 Sultan vs. Butler

-Sultan is scheduled to face Paul Butler for the vacant WBO interim bantamweight title on April 22, 2022.
+Sultan was scheduled to face Paul Butler for the vacant WBO interim bantamweight title on April 22, 2022.
 Sultan stepped in as a short notice replacement for the WBO bantamweight champion John Riel Casimero, who was not permitted to fight by the British Boxing Board of Control (BBBofC) due to medical guidelines violation.
 Sultan lost the fight by unanimous decision, with scores of 116–112, 117–111 and 117–111.